 The Noosa National Park has 15 km of walking tracks within the forest, along the cliff top and down on the beaches.
 If you do the Coastal Track be aware that Alexandria Bay is illegally used as a nudist beach especially the southern end which you need to pass to rejoin and complete the 10.8 km return walk to Sunshine Beach.
 There are a number of excellent shorter walking tracks and a variety of wildlife including koala are regularly seen within the park

 12. Burleigh Heads

-If you enter from the northern end off of the Gold Coast highway and turn into Goodwin Terrace you’ll find public parking here and also an excellent selection of local cafes to complete you day trip experience.
+If you enter from the northern end off of the Gold Coast Highway and turn into Goodwin Terrace you’ll find public parking here and also an excellent selection of local cafes to complete your day trip experience.

 Mooloolaba is one of my personal favourites on the Sunshine Coast.
 You have a long stretch of gorgeous sandy beach here, a shady boardwalk, many park areas, the river and a break wall between the ocean and the river that’s a popular walk and fishing spot.
 You’ll also find Sea Life Sunshine Coast which we’ve reviewed previously and a wide selection of cafes, restaurants and accommodation.

 There is so much to see and do in Mooloolaba and it’s only an 80-minute drive from Brisbane and makes an ideal day trip destination.

 There are a number of tours that run out to South Stradbroke Island from the Gold Coast, it’s actually only 200 metres off the end of the Spit so it’s a quick trip over then you can spend your day as you wish, enjoy the facilities of the Couran Cove Resort, swim and explore the 22 km of sandy beaches & 1800 hectare conservation park.